LiamBender/liams-calculator/README.md

 # Liams Calculator App
 Liams Calculator is a web application that will help you solve math equations.
+Keep in mind that this project is not finished yet!

 ## About
 This calculator is made for the purpose of solving simple equations.